x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/data-loss-prevention/manage-policy-tips.md

 ## Create or modify a notify-only Policy Tip
 <a name="NotifyOnly"> </a>

 This procedure results in an informational Policy Tip being shown to an email sender when the conditions of a specific rule are met.
 In Microsoft Outlook, the sender can prevent this tip from showing up by using a Policy Tip options dialog box.
-To configure custom Policy Tip text, see **Create custom Policy Tip notification text** later in this article.
+To configure custom Policy Tip text, see the  [Create custom Policy Tip notification text](#create-custom-policy-tip-notification-text) section later in this topic

 ### Use the EAC to configure notify-only Policy Tips